RuthShryock/Hackathon2021/README.md

 Website: http://35.229.23.159/

 The idea behind LunarPlans was to have a web app that will give each user their own calendar.
-This calendar would give informaiton about the moon, stars, meteors, and most importantly environmental regarding space in order to help raise awareness.
+This calendar would give information about the moon, stars, meteors, and most importantly environmental regarding space in order to help raise awareness.

 # Important Features